 - Caymas 341 CC - The Caymas 341 CC was unveiled to the world at the February 2020 Miami International Boat Show, just before Covid’s evil was unleashed.
 We would have spotted it in our neck of the woods at the Annapolis show, but alas, that one didn’t happen either.
 Now, you won’t be able to see it at Baltimore.
 Had you, it’s a sure bet you’d have found it impressive.
 I was lucky enough to get in a day of fishing aboard this 33’6” long, 10’0” wide offshore fishing machine this fall, and while the 70-gallon pressurized livewell and 125-gallon fishbox wowed me, the coolest characteristic IMHO was our ability to rip across the water at speeds up to 60 mph and enjoy a “mellow” cruise in the low- to mid-40s.
 The seriously tricked-out SVVT twin-step hull is a thing of beauty to behold.
 We’re bummed you have to miss this one, but you can schedule your own personal boat show of sorts to see the 341 CC in the Mid-Atlantic region by calling North Point Yacht Sales at (410) 280-2038 in Maryland, (804) 885-4090 in Virginia.

 Spirit 1.0 Plus - The world of electric outboards is growing, and the newest offering from ePropulsion is an eye-opener.
 They sent us a test-model of this three-horse mini-might to try out this winter, and the results were rather shocking: on a 10’ pond-hopper previously rigged with a 55-pound thrust 12-volt electric, speeds doubled, range quadrupled, and battery weight was halved.
 The killer feature is an integrated lithium-ion polymer battery that clips onto the motor itself, eliminating multiple carry-on batteries and loose wires.
 The 1276 watt-hour power pack tips the scales at a mere 19.4 pounds and when millpond fishing for entire days at a time we have yet to burn up more than a quarter of the available juice.
-Check out ePropulsion online since seeing it at the boat show isn’t an option (boo!).
+Check out ePropulsion online since seeing it at the boat show isn’t an option (boo!), or watch this video review we put together after months of testing.

 - Humminbird Apex - Had you been able to attend the show and meandered from the boats to the accessories, undoubtedly you would have been intrigued when you saw the all-new Humminbird Apex.
 Thus far we haven’t been able to do more than look at one ourselves, although we’re currently setting up a long-term test on one so that we’ll be able to report back to you in the future.
 Meanwhile, note that this is Humminbird’s new top offering, incorporating tip top tech like MEGA Imaging (Side Imaging+ as well as Down Imaging+), Dual Spectrum CHIRP sonar, a full HD 1920 x 1080 touchscreen plus tactile keypad, One-Boat network integration, dual-core processing, and both flush and binnacle mounting options.
 These big beauties are available in 13.3”, 15.6”, and 18.5” displays.
 Visit hummingbird.com to get the scoop.